Curo19/porfolioWebsiteV1/README.md

 technologies.

 The site will have the following pages
-Ui --
+Ui:
-Homepage,
+- Homepage,
-Search page,
+- Search page,
-Blog entry page
+- Blog entry page
-WYSIWYG page -- This is a page to create new or edit existing blog post enteries.
+- WYSIWYG page -- This is a page to create new or edit existing blog post enteries.

 --------
 Technologies